alexmanno/resume/README.md

 - Docker / Docker Compose / Swarm / Kubernetes
 - CI/CD such as Travis / Scrutinizer / Jenkins / Gitlab-CI
 - Queue system such as RabbitMQ
+- Proxies such as HAProxy / Nginx
+- Web server such as Nginx / Apache
+- Monitoring tools such as Grafana

 ### Frontend
 - Javascript ES6